Michelle Obama Questions Why Women Voted For Donald Trump

 — Michelle Obama (@MichelleObama) May 6, 2018

-Finally, she ended her speech calling for women to come together.
-Obama seemed to reach out to all women to come together and make a difference.
+Finally, she ended her speech by calling for women to come together.
+Obama seemed to reach out to all women to join as one and make a difference.

 “All of us here in the room are the answer to our own problems.
 It is not finding the one right person that we think can save us from ourselves.
 It’s us.”

 Obama may not see what some voters saw in Clinton, as other reports have come out that many voters didn’t trust Clinton due to the scandals surrounding her.
-Like it or not, however, Trump will be the President of the United States through 2020.
+No matter the former first lady’s opinion, Trump will be the president of the United States through 2020.